jacobfielder/jacobfielder/docs/README.md

 Computer Information Systems Student
 ------------------------------------

-I am a senior at the University of North Alabama studying CIS with a minor in Cyber sec
+I am a senior at the University of North Alabama studying Computer Information Systems with a minor in Cyber sec!

 * 🌍  I'm based in the United States
+* I love technology and all things cyber related!
 * 🎮 I enjoy playing videogames!

 ### Skills